 A delegate end-entity certificate shall not contain a CRL Distribution Points extension if the issued certificate is short-lived.

 A delegate certificate that is longer-lived should contain a CRL Distribution Points extension with a single DistributionPoint entry.
-The DistributionPoint entry shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the CRL hosted by the STI-SCA.
-The delegate certificate shall include the Key Usage extension with a value of cRLSign (6).
+The DistributionPoint entry shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the CRL hosted by the STI-SCA or V-SCA.

+An STI intermediate certificate held by an STI-SCA or a delegate intermediate certificate held by a V-SCA shall indicate a key usage of cRLSign (6) in the Key Usage Extension if the certificate credentials are used to sign a CRL hosted by the STI-SCA or V-SCA.

 A delegate certificate shall contain either: 1) a TNAuthList identifying one or more single TNs, and/or one or more TN ranges authorized to the certificate holder (a “pass-by-value” TNAuthList), or 2) a URL referencing a retrieval location for such a TNAuthList (a “pass-by-reference” TNAuthList).
-For delegate intermediate certificates, the TNAuthList shall be included in a certificate extension by value as described below.
-For delegate end entity certificates, the TNAuthList can be either included in a certificate extension by value or referenced in the certificate by URL.

 For pass-by-value, the delegate certificate shall convey the TNAuthList in a TN Authorization List extension, as defined in RFC 8226 [Ref 11].

-For pass-by-reference, the delegate end entity certificate shall provide the reference to the external TNAuthList in an Authority Information Access (AIA) extension as defined in RFC 8226 [Ref 11], where the AIA accessMethod contains the value id-ad-stirTNList and the AIA accessLocation contains the HTTPS URL reference to the TNAuthList resource.
+For pass-by-reference, the delegate certificate shall provide the reference to the external TNAuthList in an Authority Information Access (AIA) extension as defined in RFC 8226 [Ref 11], where the AIA accessMethod contains the value id-ad-stirTNList and the AIA accessLocation contains the HTTPS URL reference to the TNAuthList resource.
 When a retrieval request is sent to the HTTPS URL in the certificate, the TNAuthList shall be returned as described in clause 6.2, below.

 The Subject field Common Name attribute of a delegate certificate shall not contain the text string "SHAKEN" and shall not contain an SPC value (since the TNAuthList does not contain an SPC value).
 The Subject field Common Name attribute shall contain the string "Delegate cert" and shall contain the string “Subordinate CA” if the Basic Constraints CA boolean is true (e.g., CN=Delegate cert).
 The Common Name may contain the TN(s) identified in the TNAuthList extension of the delegate certificate.